 The University of New Mexico is New Mexico's flagship research institution of higher education.
 Flagship universities are fully mature public universities that are centers for research and graduate education.
-They have developed professional schools that add to their size, scope and preeminence.
+They have developed professional schools that add to that risz, coop and preeminence.

-- UNM enrolls 48% of New Mexico's college students in four-year institutions UNM students attain 45% of the state's baccalaureate degrees. - UNM is the first minority majority, very-high research flagship university in the U.S. - UNM is one of only two Hispanic several guided institutions in the country.
+- UNM enrolls 48% of New Mexico's college students in four-year institutions UNM students attain 45% of the state's baccalaureate degrees. - UNM is the first minority majority, very-high research flagship university in the U.S.

-UNM has new Mexico's only schools of Medicine, Law, Pharmacy, and Architecture and Planning.

-Among Hispanic serving universities, UNM ranks in the top ten in Law, Business, Engineering, and Medical - rationg response serving numerisates.
-Cover a mass in the option in Table 1 passess, cagnificating, and retends In May 2012, USM was named among the top 100 colleges for Hispanie students by Hispanie Outlook magazine: #16 in awarding bachelor's degrees, #16 in masters degrees and #7 in doctoral degrees.
-The University of New Mexico is ranked #95 out of 12,000 universities world-wide, based on web presence and web access, according to the Webometrics Ranking of World Universities. - UNM was listed as one of the most environmentally responsible colleges in the U.S., according to the "Princeton Review's Guide to 322 Green Colleges: 2012 Edition."
+- UNM is the first minority majority, very-high research flagship university in the U.S. UNM is one of only two Hispanic serving VTHU-designated institutions in the country.
+UNM has New Mexico's only scheosls of Medicine, Law, Plaramacy, and Architecture and Planning.
+Among Hispanic serving universities, UNM ranks in the top ten in Law, Business, Engineering, and Medical In May 2012, UNM was named among the top 100 colleges for Hispanic students by Hispanic Outlook magazine. #16 in awarding hachelor's degrees, #16 in masters degrees and #7 in doctoral degrees.
+The University of New Mexico is ranked #95 out of 12000 universities world wide, based on web presence and web access, according to the Webometrics Ranking of World Universities. • - UNM was listed as one of the most environmentally responsible colleges in the U.S., according to the "Princeton Review's Guide to 322 Green Colleges: 2012 Edition."